 Indeed, these very questions about food arise in Acts, and the community's new response opened the way for Jesus' followers to include Gentiles (non-Jews) like you and me.

-The struggle that every community in every age - including our own - faces is how can the "tradition of the elders," which has given us our identity, now be changed so that what was good in it - the desire live according to the will of God - can actually be expressed in our current circumstances.
+The struggle that every community in every age faces - including our own - is how can the "tradition of the elders," which has given us our identity, now be changed so that what was good in it - the desire to live according to the will of God - can actually be expressed in our current circumstances.

 The "tradition of our elders" did not drop down, fully formed, from heaven.
 The tradition of the elders is NOT the will of God.
 Rather the tradition is our elders' distilled wisdom through generations of trial and error.
 Because it is distilled wisdom, it is instructive and worthy of careful regard.